 On 17 September the 502nd Parachute Infantry Regiment jumped over drop zone B in Son, the Netherlands, as a part of Operation Market Garden.
 The 502nd PIR is one of four rifle regiments of the 101st Airborne Division.
-Their assignment was: Secure the drop-
+Their assignment was: Secure the drop- and landing zones for the glider landings, attack Sint-Oedenrode to seize and hold the bridges over the Dommel river and seize and hold the bridge at Best over the Wilhelmina canal.
+Maxwell Taylor, the commander of the 101st Airborne Division thought it would be smart to seize another bridge over the Wilhelmina canal, in case the main objective, the bridge at Son, would be destroyed.

 Because of enemy fire the platoons of Company H got separated and lost their strength.
 German fire was superior to the light armed American paratroopers.
 Two of the platoons crossed the highway and reached the Nieuwstraat (point 3) where they got into heavy fighting.
 The group had to retreat quickly to prevent high casualties.
 During the concerted attack on the intersection the company already lost a big part of the initial 250 men.